Poikilos/refounded/readme.md

 Warcraft III's online "Custom Maps" system.
 Some full games include:
 - DoTA "Defense of the Ancients" and many DoTA clones and other tower offense games.
-  - DoTA led to DoTA 2 and League of Legends.
+  - DoTA led to DoTA 2 and gameplay seems similar to early versions of League of Legends.
 - Hardcore/survival games (games with detailed gameplay and character and world attributes) such as:
   - [Bug Evolution](https://www.epicwar.com/maps/4043/)